 Of course, there are!

-The rest of them, however, are much more pronounced; such as nodes, nodules, polyps, lesions, cysts, etc.
+The rest of them, however, are much more tangible; Those include nodes, nodules, polyps, lesions, cysts, etc, usually located on one or both vocal cords.

 However, what appears to be interesting is that the person, let’s